thuongb14/project-management-app/README.md

 ### Prerequisites

 These are the prerequisate software needed for app the run locally.
-* Node
+* Node<br />
-  head to node.js and install the current LTS build
+  Install the current LTS build from node.js
-* PostGreSQL
+* PostGreSQL<br />
-  head to postgresql.org and download the latest version
+  Install the latest version of PostgreSQL from postgresql.org

 ### Installation